A small ancient town called Guazhou near Dunhuang

 Guazhou, less than an hour away from Dunhuang.
 It's not as bustling as Dunhuang, nor does it have such high prices, but it has Yulin Caves, which, like Dunhuang, has extremely high artistic and cultural value; it has the best-preserved Tang Dynasty military ancient city in the world - Suoyang City; there is a road, without as much traffic as in the western Sichuan, where you can stop anytime along the road and take a photo...
 This is Guazhou, a small town that few people venture into and few people know about.

-Sculpture of Son of the Earth
+Sculpture of the Son of the Earth

-The sculptures are works of the Tsinghua Academy of Fine Arts.
-It is said that these sculptures will be built by the roadside in Guazhou in the future, becoming a famous tourist attraction measuring 15 meters long, 4.3 meters high, and 9 meters wide.
-The sculptures are mainly made of red sandstone.
-The model data is obtained by using three-dimensional scanning methods, then divided into blocks for 3D carving, and finally assembled into large outdoor sculptures.
+The sculpture of the Son of the Earth is a work by the Academy of Arts & Design, Tsinghua University.
+It is said that in the future, these sculptures will be built along the highways in Guazhou, becoming a popular attraction that is 15 meters long, 4.3 meters high, and 9 meters wide.
+The sculpture is primarily made of red sandstone, using 3D scanning methods to obtain model data, then carved in sections using 3D engraving, and finally assembled piece by piece into a large outdoor themed sculpture.

 Guazhou Highway